MASILab/PreQual/README.md

 **--correct\_bias on/off**

 Perform [ANTs N4 bias field correction](https://manpages.debian.org/testing/ants/N4BiasFieldCorrection.1.en.html) as [called in MRTrix3](https://mrtrix.readthedocs.io/en/latest/reference/commands/dwibiascorrect.html).
 If this option is on, the calculated bias field will be visualized in the output PDF.

 Default = off

+**--improbable_mask on/off**

+Create an additional mask on the preprocessed data that omits voxels where the minimum b0 signal is smaller than the minimum diffusion weighted signal.
+This can be helpful for reducing artifacts near the mask border when fitting models.

+Default = off